arschles/www/content/blog/2020-06-22-async-await.md

 But we still have a few sticky problems:

 - You have to remember to put the rest of your program into a `then`
 - You're still passing functions to functions.
-It still gets tiring to write and needlessly tiring to read
+It still gets tiring to read and write that

 ### async/await 🥇